May 5, 2026

-The minute-by-minute risks of an electrical emergency
+The minute-by-minute risks of an electric emergency

-Speed is not simply a vehicle heading, it is system memory
+Speed is not just a truck en route, it is system memory

 Safety is real-time judgment, not simply code books